edgeimpulse/aws_workshop/5_EdgeImpulseCustomComponentInstallation/EdgeImpulseCustomComponentInstall.md

+## Custom Component Creation

 ### Clone the repo to acquire the Edge Impulse Component recipes and artifacts

-Clone this repo to retrieve the Edge Impulse component recipes (yaml files) and the associated artifacts: [Repo](https://github.com/edgeimpulse/aws-greengrass-components).
+Clone this [repo](https://github.com/edgeimpulse/aws-greengrass-components) to retrieve the Edge Impulse component recipes (yaml files) and the associated artifacts.

 ### Upload Edge Impulse Greengrass Component artifacts into AWS S3